danaciobo/hangman/README.md

 ## Description
 This project is a Python-based implementation of the classic **Hangman** game.

+## Features
+- Selects random word from a list of fruits.
+- Input validation for user guesses.
+- Feedback on whether a guessed letter is in the selected word.

 ## How to Run
 1. Clone the repository or download the project files.
 2. Make sure Python 3.x is installed on your system.